juanescorreap/holbertonschool-low_level_programming/0x0F-function_pointers/README.md

 It's purpose is to help the student understand:

-What are function pointers and how to use them
+What are function pointers and how to use them<br />
-What does a function pointer exactly hold
+What does a function pointer exactly hold<br />
-Where does a function pointer point to in the virtual memory
+Where does a function pointer point to in the virtual memory<br />